 Other important achievements

-- Nearly 15 volumes of annual parts of the publication of Early Days: Journal of the Royal Western Australian Historical Society
+- Published over 15 volumes of annual parts of the publication of Early Days: Journal of the Royal Western Australian Historical Society

-- An annual memorial service to honour the pioneers who are buried in the East Perth Cemeteries has been held since 1953
+- An annual memorial service to honour early settlers buried in the East Perth Cemeteries has been held since 1953

 - The placement of memorials, frequently in partnership with local government, across the State to provide information and recognition of many facets of Western Australian history of special interest for tourists

 - It was largely because of the growing response in the 1950s to heritage issues such as the Old Mill and the Barracks Arch, that the Society supported the formation of a local branch of the National Trust of Australia.
 This support is recognised in the relevant legislation establishing the branch and granting the Society permanent representation on the Council of the Trust.
 The formation of the National Trust of Australia (Western Australia) has relieved the Society of some heritage responsibilities and thus enabled our members to concentrate on the vital role of cataloguing, collating and conserving historical documents and artefacts

 - The Society is represented on important historical organisations, namely:

 - Historical Records Rescue Consortium that obtained 2 Lotterywest grants to undertake digitising Western Australian historical newspapers.

 The Society believes it is important to remember the contributions that individuals, families, community groups and official agencies have made to the shaping of Western Australian economic and social life before and after European settlement.
 Accordingly, the Society periodically commemorates iconic individuals and events to remember the important role they have played in the history of Western Australia.
 These commemorations may be undertaken by the Society acting alone or in partnership with other like-minded organisations.
 Some examples are as follows: